 Don’t be afraid to change or add to evergreen content.
 Unlike blogs, this content is permanent and should be subject to alterations due to world events, or even changes of opinion.
-Some an SEO perspective, it’s also good to demonstrate that your content is evolving and keeping up with the times.
+From an SEO perspective, it’s also good to demonstrate that your content is evolving and keeping up with the times.

 There are lots of reasons why evergreen content is good for your site:

 - It is timeless, and will always attract readers